OCA/hr/hr_holidays_public/README.rst

 Go to *Leaves -> Configuration* and open a Leave Type

-* Check "Exclude Rest Days" to exclude resource calendar rest days
-* Check "Exclude Public Holidays" to exclude public holidays
+* Check "Exclude Public Holidays" to exclude public holidays.
-* Uncheck "Compute Full Days" to allow fractional days.

 Usage
 =====

+For adding public holidays:

-Go to the menu *Leaves > Public Holidays > Public Holidays* and create your public holidays.
+#.
+Go to the menu *Leaves > Public Holidays > Public Holidays*.
+#.
+Create your public holidays.

+For using public holidays on leaves:

+#.
+Go to *Leaves > Dashboard*.
+#.
+Select dragging on the calendar the days you want to be on leave, or go
+   to the form view for selecting start and end dates.
+#.
+Select the proper "Leave Type" that has "Exclude Public Holidays" checked.
+#.
+If no leave type is yet specified, then default configuration is to exclude
+   public holidays.
+#.
+The number of days will be computed excluding public holidays that match the
+   selected employee, including global, country and state holidays.
+#.
+If no employee is yet selected, only global holidays will be taken into
+   account.

 Bug Tracker
 ===========